sigp/lighthouse/book/src/help_bn.md

     lighthouse beacon_node [FLAGS] [OPTIONS]

 FLAGS:
+        --allow-insecure-genesis-sync          Enable syncing from genesis.
+This is insecure after Capella due to long- range attacks.
+This should only be used for testing.
+DO NOT use on mainnet!
         --always-prefer-builder-payload        If set, the beacon node always uses the payload from the builder instead of the local payload.
         --always-prepare-payload               Send payload attributes with every fork choice update.
 This is intended